 4) Natural Acne-Fighting Yogurt Mask with Turmeric and Banana

-If you’re familiar with Ayurveda medicine, you’ll have heard of turmeric used as in skin care.
+If you’re familiar with Ayurveda medicine, you’ll have heard of turmeric used in skincare.
 It’s long been a natural remedy added to face creams and cosmetics in India.
-It’s an antioxidant and boasts of anti-bacterial, anti-inflammatory and even possibly anti-aging properties.
+It’s an antioxidant and boasts of anti-bacterial, anti-inflammatory, and even possibly anti-aging properties.
 Bananas are also a nice addition to the mask, as they contain loads of vitamins and nutrients.

 Turmeric is an amazing ingredient, but the color is extremely potent!
 If you have very light skin, be aware of this mask staining.
 If your skin is extra pale, consider leaving this mask on for only half the time, or use less turmeric.
 To make this mask, you’ll need half of a ripe banana (you can use the other half for making a smoothie or banana bread), one tablespoon of yogurt to mix, and one teaspoon of turmeric powder.